 Some drone solutions merely get the job done, while others revolutionize the process of solar panel installation.
 Solutions like IMGING qualify as the latter.
 By providing users with a predefined list of needed images called an Inspect List, as well as instructions for each image, a solution such as IMGING actually simplifies site-wide capture and makes it easy for solar site surveyors to create a full inspection workflow in the field.
 Surveyors can snap required photos (electrical panels, attics, etc.) and include them as part of their inspection right inside the app.

 After a standard inspection, solar surveyors will deliver the data to a CAD designer, who will develop 2D digital renderings from the sketches.
 Alternatively, after a solar drone inspection a platform such as IMGING will automatically create a 3D model and allow users to export that model as a flattened DXF file into the CAD program.
 As a result, the time it takes to create and finalize designs is effectively cut in half.

 Automated Horizon Photos and Reports

 Another benefit of drone technologies for solar providers is the comprehensive data they offer.
 Many drone platforms like IMGING have automated flight plans that capture roof and property information.
-Some tools have scans under development that could automate horizon photos and reports – data that many of the country’s largest solar companies require.
-Rather than having to use a separate theodolite app, installers could use automated drone scans to provides a full 360-degree image capture of the horizon at two locations directly above the center of the roof.
-Automated scans like these will provide data far more accurate and reliable than that derived from theodolite apps.
-It will also decrease the risk of injury by keeping users off the roof.
+Some tools have scans that automate horizon photos and reports – data that many of the country’s largest solar companies require.
+Rather than having to use an app that requires them to get on a roof, installers can use automated drone scans to provides a full 360-degree image capture of the horizon at two locations directly above the center of the roof.
+Automated scans like these provide data far more accurate and reliable than that derived from theodolite apps.
+It can also decrease the risk of injury by keeping users off the roof.